jaykibi/pixter/README.md

 ## Working Updates:

-### *AS OF 9/7/20:* Added delete functionality to repo.
+### *AS OF 9/7/20:* Added DELETE functionality to repo.
 Users are now ableto delete photos that they themselves have uploaded to the app.

 **